 Key Takeaways:

-• In 2022, the mammalian segment of the biopharmaceutical manufacturing market held the highest market share at 68.19%.
+• In 2023, the mammalian segment of the biopharmaceutical manufacturing market held the highest market share at 69.14%. and is expected to grow at a CAGR of 6.3% during the forecast period.

-• The contract research segment is expected to exhibit a higher CAGR of 6.11% Over the forecast period
+• The contract research service types segment is expected to register the fastest CAGR of 6.9% over the forecast period

 • This can be attributed to the local presence of several contract research service providers in the country.
 The U.S. has a higher concentration and number of biopharmaceutical CMOs and CROs in comparison with other countries